cuboulder-MSD/digColl_aerialPhotographsCO/README.md

 Metadata fields for the Aerial Photographs of Colorado collection:

 ### Project-Roll-Frame
 The photograph sequence number.
 The project designation (2-3 letter code); film roll number; frame number.
+Some photo runs will only have a frame number.

 ### Date
 Dates are transcribed from the photograph, and reformatted to conform to ISO standards.
 Datasets prior to 2020-07 will have the dates transcribed verbatim from the photographs, usually in MM/DD/YYYY format.
+Ongoing project to reformat to ISO standard format.

 ### Publisher
 Publisher of the photographs.
 This is the agency that requisitioned the flights for a particular area.
 Derived from stamps on the back of the runs of photographs.
+Not every photograph in a run may have the stamp, but many in the sequence will have the same stamp.
+Also indicated on the front of the photographs in the sequence where Scale is also marked.

 ### Scale
 Scale of the photographs.
-Generally 1:20,000.
+Generally 1:20,000, as marked on the photographs.
+Not every photo will have this information, but a few in the run will.

 ### sortOrder
 Older field no longer in use.